-Reporting to the Programmes Manager, the Grants Officer will support Malala Fund’s grantmaking as a core member of the Programmes team.
-Working closely with Malala Fund’s Programmes Manager and in-country colleagues, they will be responsible for vetting, awarding and managing a portfolio of grants designed to get all girls learning and in school for 12 years of safe, quality education.
-Malala Fund currently invests in programmatic and advocacy initiatives in seven countries (Afghanistan, Brazil, India, Lebanon, Nigeria, Pakistan and Turkey) and anticipates significant geographic expansion in the coming years.
+Reporting to the Director, Grants, the Grants Officer will support Malala Fund’s grantmaking as a core member of the Country Programmes & Advocacy (CPA) team.
+Working closely with Malala Fund’s Grants team, they will be responsible for vetting, awarding and managing a portfolio of grants designed to get all girls learning and in school for 12 years of safe, quality education.
+The ideal candidate is a highly organised self-starter with experience in grantmaking to support advocacy and development in the Global South, and with professional fluency in Portuguese.

 - Manage a portfolio of grants covering several Malala Fund programme countries and/or programmes.

-- Support grant applicants in refining proposals, including budgets, project deliverables and MEL plans.
+- Evaluate grant proposal applications for potential appropriateness, effectiveness and project design quality; and support grant applicants in refining proposals, including budgets, project deliverables and MEL plans.